EnzymeCorp/handbook/README.md

  - Feedback about organizational systems & processes (not shared in retro)
  - Performance feedback for manage; start/stop/continue
  - Career planning; near-term & long-term

+ This will be summarized in an annual summary performance review that ensures continued competence.

 #### Our Office
 * Enzyme HQ (headquarters): 360 Langton St, Suite 100, San Francisco, CA.